-Join us as we chart the rise of the The Battery from a run-down icon into thirteen state-of-the-art apartments which will be available as holiday lets later this year.
+The Battery has been transformed from a run-down icon into thirteen state-of-the-art apartments which will be available as holiday lets later this year.
+Interested parties should get in touch.
+To discuss opportunities further please contact Ian on 07713 479 303.

 No detail has been overlooked in the restoration work, with many original features brought back to life, including the magnificent staircase.
 Work has been taking place for five years now, as some of you may have seen when walking past.